-Tips to getting the most for your money when spending on photography equipment with our camera price buster guide to buying photography equipment
+Tips on getting the most for your money when spending on photography equipment in our camera price buster guide

 There’s no denying that photographers love a bargain.
 Whether it’s a saving of just a few pounds or hundreds of pounds, getting your new model for less than the asking price is rewarding for the pocket.